MerginMaps/docs/src/manage/project-advanced.md

 6. If the same team wants to continue contributing to the project, they need to **download the transferred project** from the new workspace.

 ## Delete a project
 If you want to delete a project, you can do so through <AppDomainNameLink /> or using the <QGISPluginName />.

+After you delete the project, it is possible to

 ### Delete a project through merginmaps.com